-Offenses over time many result in discipline up to and including suspension and/or expulsion or termination from employment.
-As appropriate, report to local law enforcement will be filed to report criminal bullying behaviors.
+Offenses over time may result in discipline up to and including suspension and/or expulsion or termination from employment.
+As appropriate, reports to local law enforcement will be filed to report criminal bullying behaviors.

-EMERGENCY SAFETY INTERVENTION - The board of education is committed to limiting the use of Emergency Safety Interventions (ESI'S), such as seclusion and restraint, with all students.
-The board of education encourages all employees to utilize other behavioral management tools, including prevention techniques, de-escalation techniques, and positive behavioral intervention strategies.
-EMERGENCY SAFETY INTERVENTION - is the use of seclusion or physical restraint when a student presents and immediate danger to self others.
+EMERGENCY SAFETY INTERVENTION - is the use of seclusion or physical restraint when a student presents an immediate danger to self others.
 Violent action that is destructive of property may necessitate the use of an emergency safety intervention.